vertelab/odoo-imagemagick/README.md

 This route takes 4 parameters which are "model name", "field name", "record id", "recipe id"

-In this case, you should get your first employee's image with maximum size 300px*300px by using url below:
+In this case, you should get your first employee's image to maximum size 300px*300px by using url below:

 http://localhost:8069/website/imagemagick/hr.employee/image/1/1